NARv22/data/README.md

 ## File Tree

-Our data is organized in three directories according to the above three benchmarks/datasets.
+The repository is organized in four directories.
 The file tree is shown as follows.

 ```
 root
 ├── README.md
+├── tool
 ├── ACASXu
 │   ├── networks/
 │   ├── inputs/